Darth-Coin/Poncho-OBW-testing/README.md

 # Private Hosted Channels with Poncho
 This is a draft guide regarding a system of testing [Hosted Channels](https://fanismichalakis.fr/posts/what-are-hosted-channels/) (HC) offered by [Poncho](https://github.com/nbd-wtf/poncho) (plugin for CLN) in a private manner.
 Later this scenario can be extended to a public offer of HC.

+This solution can also be extended to offer funding source backend (liquidity) for LNbits instances.
+Right now LNbits public demo instance is using Cliche as client for Poncho, funding the backend source.
+Many new LNbits users do not have a good LN node or a node at all, but want to use LNbits.
+Providing them a funding source with Poncho / Cliche is a very good simple solution.

 ## Introduction

 The idea is to use the already existing liquidity pool from a RoF to offer private channels using the technology of Hosted Channels.
 This idea was based on [my article guide about Private LN banks that can be offered for private users](https://darthcoin.substack.com/p/bitcoin-private-banks-over-lightning), this time testing with a RoF as LSP source and see how can be scaled for a broader audience.